 Privacy, confidentiality, and intellectual freedom are core values of librarianship that are easy to agree with, but difficult to implement.
 Hooray for Freedom! helps you assess your professional practice, gives you the legal and ethical context to support democracy in your library, and helps you identify practical ways to implement improvements.

 In this webinar, learners:

 - Gain familiarity with the legal undergirding of intellectual freedom in libraries.

 - Recognize methods that help shrink the gap between ethics and practice for libraries of any size.

 - Learn strategies to use in real-time situations related to the legal and ethical foundations of library practice.

-Building on part one, this webinar will help you assess your library’s current policies and procedures within a legal context, and help you draft specific policy language.
-We’ll explore considerations for libraries of all sizes in order to codify the library profession’s values for our institutions.
+Building on part one, this webinar helps you assess your library’s current policies and procedures within a legal context, and helps you draft specific policy language.
+We explore considerations for libraries of all sizes in order to codify the library profession’s values for our institutions.